Song Wan (Water Margin): Campaigns and death

-Song Wan is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Song Wan is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Runzhou (潤州; in present-day Zhenjiang, Jiangsu) in the campaign against Fang La, Song Wan falls from an arrow shot and is trampled to death by the enemy cavalry.
-After the campaign ended, he is conferred the posthumous title "Righteous Gentleman of Integrity" (義節郎).
+During the final campaign against Fang La's rebel forces, Song Wan is assigned to attack Runzhou (潤州; in present-day Zhenjiang, Jiangsu).
+He falls after being hit by a stray arrow during the battle, and ends up being trampled to death by enemy cavalry.
+After the campaign is over, the emperor honours Song Wan for his contributions by awarding him the posthumous title "Righteous Gentleman of Integrity" (義節郎).